alkampfergit/personal-blog/codewrecks/content/post/old/2009/12/on-a-way-to-lab-management-tf260078-error.md

 tags: [Lab Management]
 categories: [Team Foundation Server]
 ---
-Iâ€™m configuring Lab Management in the virtual machine with the test contrller and TFS, but when it ask me for credentials to connect to System Center Virtual Machine Manager, I specify the credentials of Domain Admin and it gives me this error.
+I'm configuring Lab Management in the virtual machine with the test contrller and TFS, but when it ask me for credentials to connect to System Center Virtual Machine Manager, I specify the credentials of Domain Admin and it gives me this error.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/12/image_thumb13.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/12/image13.png)